-There is a lack of community consultation in the SRN programme which means that masts are being proposed without any evidence that they will address community needs.
-This is certainly the case in the Proposed Development where it is not clear who will benefit.
+A lack of community consultation is prevalent in the SRN programme which means that masts are being proposed without any evidence that they will address community needs.
+This is certainly the case with the Proposed Development where there is no clear benefit for rural communities.

-In conclusion, we would be grateful if the Proposed Development could be considered against the concerns we have outlined above and the attached position statement.
+In conclusion, the Applicant has failed to provide any site-specific demonstration of the need for the Proposed Development and so we do not believe that the significant detrimental impact on the WLA and Special Landscape Area are justified.
+We would be grateful if the Proposed Development could be considered against the concerns we have outlined above and the attached position statement.